kodansha/piano-sdk-for-nodejs/readme.md

 This is an unofficial SDK for [Piano API](https://docs.piano.io/api/).
 So please do not contact Piano support with questions or concerns about this SDK.
 For any issues, please make an issue on GitHub.

-Note: This project is still imcomplete and experimental.
+Note: This project is still incomplete and experimental.
 Please do not use it on production.

 ## Installation